 This ‘open letter’ has been inspired by the large amount of thyroid patients who are told by doctors that their symptoms are ‘all in their head’, dismissed and made to feel like hypochondriacs.
 I experienced this myself, and on such a day, I came home, ordered the new thyroid medicine I wanted to try and set up this blog.
 Continue reading “An Open Letter: “Dear Doctor, It’s Not All in My Head””

 Weight gain.
 It’s the first symptom people who don’t have hypothyroidism, think of when they hear the term ‘thyroid problem’.
-It’s often one of the most upsetting symptoms and side effects of poor thyroid function and/or medication, that thyroid patients put up with.
+For some patients, it can be one of the most upsetting symptoms and side effects of poor thyroid function and/or medication.

 Thyroid disease is often used as a joke or a scapegoat for weight gain.
 People throw it around, and as such, it’s not taken very seriously.